aurora-is-near/bridge-assets/README.md

    ERC-20: https://etherscan.io/address/0xdac17f958d2ee523a2206206994597c13d831ec7
    NEP-141: https://explorer.mainnet.near.org/accounts/dac17f958d2ee523a2206206994597c13d831ec7.factory.bridge.near
    ```
 5. Aurora team will review your PR and update the metadata of your token.
+Always check the deployment status [here](https://rainbowbridge.app/deploy) (contract addresses, on-chain metadata, and storage registration when bridging to Aurora )

 ## Adding a new asset (Testnet)
 In case you want to add your Testnet token as well, please use the same procedure describe above, but use your `symbol` of ERC-20 and `_testnet` suffix within the file name.
 E.g.: `usdt_testnet.json`, `usdt_testnet.svg`.